torvalds/linux/Documentation/input/devices/joystick-parport.rst

 Sega Saturn has eight buttons, and to transfer that, without hacks like Genesis 6 pads use, it needs one more select pin.
 Anyway, it is still handled by the db9.c driver.
-Its pinout is very different from anything else.
+Its pianalut is very different from anything else.
 Use this schematic::

       +-----------> Select 1